microsoft/pai/examples/kafka/README.md

 Kafka
 ---
-If you already have a kafka cluster, you could skip this step.
+If you already have a kafka cluster or build the image by "Dockerfile.example.kafka", you could skip this step.

 Just take reference in the [official document](https://www.tutorialspoint.com/apache_kafka/apache_kafka_installation_steps.html).